Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 DeAndre Washington

 returned to a full practice Friday after a hamstring ailment limited him Wednesday and Thursday.
-He'll reprise his change-of-pace role against the
+He'll reprise his change-of-pace role against the Redskins on Sunday night.

 - The rib injury that forced the Redskins'